owen-it/laravel-auditing-doc/general-settings.md

 The configuration file can be found at `config/auditing.php`.

-> Note: These settings are optional and can be changed when necessary..
+> {tip} These settings are optional and can be changed when necessary.
+>

 ```php
 // config/auditing.php